Broly: Powers and abilities

 Like other Saiyans in the series, his heritage has given him superhuman strength, senses, durability, agility, speed, reflexes, and the ability to utilize his Ki.
 In the Daizenshuu 6: Movies & TV (1995) guidebook, it is stated that Super Saiyan Broly's power surpasses that of Super Saiyan Goku and that in his "Legendary Super Saiyan" form Broly is an opponent with infinite power.
 According to Takao Koyama in a 2006 interview, Broly is the strongest and most powerful antagonist in the Dragon Ball Z series.
-Goku stated in the conclusion of Dragon Ball Super: Broly that the new incarnation of the character's power may surpass that of the God of Destruction Beerus.
+In Dragon Ball Super: Broly, it is said that Broly's latent power in his youth surpassed that of the young Vegeta.
+Additionally mentioned by Paragus was that he may have turned into a Ōzaru (大猿; lit.
+"Great Ape") after looking at Vampa's moon, an ability all Saiyan's with tails have, but is lost after their tail is cut off, something Paragus did to protect himself and Broly.
+However, facing off against Vegeta, Broly unlocked Ekari, which gives him the boosts of the Ōzaru, without transforming into one, but still loses control of himself.
+After Paragus is killed by Frieza, Broly unlocks the Super Saiyan transformation, in a manner similar to how Goku unlocked it after the death of Krillin, but loses his sanity, and combined with Ekari the transformation becomes Super Saiyan Full-Power.
+Goku states in the conclusion of the movie that the new incarnation of the character's power may surpass that of the God of Destruction Beerus.